dtm2451/dittoSeq/README.md

   - edgeR, *DGEList* data structure
   - DESeq2 / other Bioconductor packages that utilize the *SummarizedExperiment* data structure

-All plotting functions spit out easy-to-read, color blind friendly, plots (ggplot2, plotly, or pheatmap) upon minimal coding input for your daily analysis needs, yet also allow sufficient manipulations to provide for out-of-the-box submission-quality figures!
+All plotting functions spit out easy-to-read, color blind friendly, plots (ggplot2, plotly, or pheatmap/ComplexHeatmap) upon minimal coding input for your daily analysis needs, yet also allow sufficient manipulations to provide for out-of-the-box submission-quality figures!

 dittoSeq also makes access of underlying data easy, for submitting to journals or for adding extra layers to the plot, with `data.out = TRUE` inputs!